cheesasaurus/KindredCommands/README.md

   - Shortcut: *.g*
 - `.giveToAll (Item prefab name) (amount) (onlineOnly: true/false)`
   - will give an item to all players. onlineOnly can be used to only give to online players.
-  - Example: *.giveAll Headgear_arcmageCrown 1 false*
+  - Example: *.giveToAll Headgear_arcmageCrown 1 false*
 - `.search item (name) (page #)`
   - Will respond with the item prefab name needed.
   - Example: *.search item arcmage*